 Environmental Compliance Inspectors inspect and investigate sources of pollution to protect the public and environment and ensure conformance with Federal, State, and local regulations and ordinances.

-Environmental Inspectors with little to no experience tend to make between $37390 and $48810 while the more experienced ones make over $84600 per year.
+Environmental Compliance Inspectors with little to no experience tend to make between $38320 and $50620 while the more experienced ones can earn over $90980 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Environmental Inspector is to move to a higher paying state like DC.
-Right now, the highest paying states for Environmental Inspectors are DC, MA, CT, NY and CA.
+One of the easiest ways to increase your salary as an Environmental Compliance Inspector is to move to a higher paying state like DC.
+Right now, the highest paying states for Environmental Compliance Inspectors are DC, CT, WA, NJ and MA.

-3 other factors that can increase your salary as An Environmental Inspector is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Environmental Compliance Inspector is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Environmental Inspectors what degree they had when they got the job and most of them said they had a Bachelors degree followed by Post-bachelor certificate.
+We asked other Environmental Compliance Inspectors what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Baccalaureate Certificate.

 Pros and Cons